Russell Fjord Kayaking Expedition

 Location: Russell Fjord, from Yakutat

-Duration: Expedition length is five to ten days.
+Duration: Expedition length is seven days.
 Custom trips by arrangement.

 Paddle Distance: 25-50 miles.